-Anyway whatevs, they kibitzed about whether each of the Plagues that (God) delivered onto Egypt came with #Wrath,
+Well anyway, the rabbis kibitzed about whether each of the Plagues that (God) delivered onto Egypt came with #Wrath, #Indignation, #Trouble, and the #MessengersOfEvil, or whether they came with #HisBruningAnger, #Wrath,

-#Indignation, #Trouble, and the #Messengers Of Evil, or whether they came with #His Bruning Anger, #Wrath, #Indignation, #Trouble, and the #Messengers Of Evil.
-A full half of the Passover story involves a bunch of rabbis sitting around and kibitzing about relatively superfluous shit.
+#Indignation, #Trouble, and the #MessengersOfEvil.
+A full half of the Passover story involves a bunch of rabbis sitting around and kibitzing about entirely superfluous shit.
 And now, we are kibitzing about the kibitzing.
-This completes #The Great Circle Of Kibitzing, which along with #The Great Circle of Guilt, are the most important hashtags of the Jewish faith to transmit from parent to child.
+This completes #TheGreatCircleOfKibitzing, which along with #TheGreatCircleofGuilt, are the most important hashtags of the Jewish faith to transmit from parent to child.

 There are other fringe benefits to the recitation of a Passover Seder.
 We affirm our ties, mediated as they may be, to a collective ethnic history that at least some of us share, and others of us fetishize.
-We also get to say 'delivered us from the house of bondage' a number of times, and to forgive ourselves for the awkwardness of having to mention Rabbi Jose of Galilea.
+We also get to say 'delivered us from the house of bondage' a number of times, and to forgive ourselves for the mounting, soon-unforgivable awkwardness of having to mention Rabbi Jose of Galilea.
 We can discuss the 'Rod of Moses' and give each other salacious winks.
 Also, we learned that the soothsayers said.